hdaklue/porter/README.md

 ## Roadmap & Community Input

 As a **new package**, your feedback directly shapes Porter's future!
-I am actively seeking community input and suggestions to prioritize features and ensure Porter evolves into the most valuable tool for your Laravel projects.
+I am actively seeking community input and suggestions to prioritize features and ensure Porter evolves into the most valuable tool for your Laravel app.

 ### 🎯 **Potential Features (Vote & Discuss!)**